JuliaCI/BenchmarkTools.jl/doc/manual.md

 `BenchmarkGroup` also supports a subset of Julia's `Associative` interface (e.g. `filter`, `keys`, `values`, etc.).
 A full list of supported functions can be found [in the reference document](reference.md#BenchmarkGroup).

-### Filtering BenchmarkGroups by tag
+### Filtering a `BenchmarkGroup` by tag

-Sometimes, especially in large benchmark suites, you'd like to run benchmarks by topic (e.g. string benchmarks, linear algebra benchmarks) without necessarily worrying about how the suite is actually organized.
+Sometimes, especially in large benchmark suites, you'd like to filter benchmarks by topic (e.g. string benchmarks, linear algebra benchmarks) without necessarily worrying about how the suite is actually organized.
 BenchmarkTools supports a tagging system for this purpose.

-A `BenchmarkGroup` that contain child `BenchmarkGroups` can be filtered by the children's tags using the `@tagged` macro.
+A `BenchmarkGroup` that contain child `BenchmarkGroups` can be filtered by the child groups' tags using the `@tagged` macro.
 Consider the following `BenchmarkGroup`:

 ```julia
 julia> g